-Topic Questions to be investigated Company documents, data, and website Market data & news Industry trade journal or website Economic data Company Investor Relations Contact Sell-side report or model (for buy- side analysts) Customer of or supplier to the company Information from forecasting service Consultant, expert, or company retiree Sell-side analyst (for the buy-side) Appropriate to ask executives at meeting Does the company or its competitors have pricing power? • • • • • How does the company set pricing? • • • • • Devenue Have there been any major wins or losses recently? • • • • • • Revenue Which factors are most likely to cause a material change in demand? • • • • • • • Where will growth come from (economic, market share gains, or new markets)? • • • • • • • • How is the company positioned in the highest and lowest margin market segments? • • • • • • • Are there likely to be any changes to the company's cost structure beyond typical inflation? • • • • • • Costs Are there any major productivity initiatives?
-For publicly-stated targets, are they net of inflation? • • • • Where is the company making its major investments? • • • • • • • How is management compensated, and is it likely to change? • • • • Mgmt How does the quality of this management team compare to its competition? • • • How does the company's valuation differ from the past as well as currently from its peers? • • Valuation Is there anything misunderstood by the market that is distorting the company's valuation? • • • • Are there any catalysts likely to impact valuation over a typical investment time horizon? • • • • i See AnalystSolutions' DRC, Questioning Techniques for Obtaining Insights Using the ICETM Framework
+Topic Questions to be investigated Company documents, data Market data & news Industry trade journal or web Economic data Company Investor Relations Sell-side report or model (for Information from forecasting Consultant, expert or Sell-side analyst (for the Appropriate to ask Does the company or its competitors have pricing power? • • • • • How does the company set pricing? • • • • • Devenue Have there been any major wins or losses recently? • • • • • • Revenue Which factors are most likely to cause a material change in demand? • • • • • • • Where will growth come from (economic, market share gains or new markets)? • • • • • • • • How is the company positioned in the highest and lowest margin market segments? • • • • • • • Are there likely to be any changes to the company's cost structure beyond typical inflation? • • • • • • Costs Are there any major productivity initiatives?
+For publicly-stated targets, are they net of inflation? • • • • Where is the company making its major investments? • • • • ٠ • • How is management compensated and is it likely to change? • ٠ • • Mgmt How does the quality of this management team compare to its competition? • ٠ • How does the company's valuation differ from the past as well as currently from its peers? • • Valuation Is there anything misunderstood by the market that is distorting the company's valuation? • • • • Out Are there any catalysts likely to impact valuation over a typical investment time horizon? • • • • i See AnalystSolutions' DRC, Questioning Techniques for Obtaining Insights Using the ICE[TM] Framework

-Such as growth rates of EPS, FCF, and revenue, as well as material changes in margins, ROIC, and ROE
+Such as growth rates of EPS, FCF and revenue, as well as material changes in margins, ROIC and ROE